-- "Land Of Hope And Glory" by Madness.
+- "Land of Hope and Glory" from One Step Beyond by Madness.
 The title was borrowed from a well-known British patriotic hymn; the lyrics cynically tell the story of a young man imprisoned in a Borstal institution.

-- "God Save The Queen" by the Sex Pistols pulls the same trick with the British national anthem.
+- "God Save the Queen" by the The Sex Pistols pulls the same trick with the British national anthem.

 - "Jesus Saves" by Slayer.